 SUMCO donates total amount of 610,000 yen to Seacare and the Japan Heart Foundation, in support of the work done by these NPOs.
 Furthermore, we also donate to organizations such as the National Center for Child Health and Development and the Little Women Project, in support of their activities.

-SUMCO's Chitose Plant (Chitose-shi, Hokkaido) supplies an emergency stock of food to the "Food Bank Network Mottainaiwa Chitose," and Miyazaki Plant of SUMCO TECHXIV Corporation provides an emergency stock of food to the "Children's Cafeteria Network Support Project" being promoted by Miyazaki City.
+SUMCO's Chitose Plant provides emergency food stock and supplies to the "Food Bank Network Mottainaiwa Chitose.
 We will continue our efforts to support the activities.
+Furthermore, the plant has entered into "Collaboration Agreement on Promotion of Cancer Prevention Awareness" with Chitose City, aimed at promoting awareness and outreach efforts regarding cancer screening encouragement and cancer prevention.
+We remain committed to collaborating to advance these activities.